detiansdd/sdk-api/sdk-api-src/content/winnt/ns-winnt-memory_basic_information.md

 </td>
 <td width="60%">
 Indicates that the memory pages within the region are mapped into the view of an image section.
+That is, the address is mapped to a fragment of an executable image file, such as a DLL file.
 </td>
 </tr>
 <tr>